gazpachu/joanmira/pages/blog/2014-11-29---tutorial-how-to-build-a-multi-player-quiz-app-with-sails-js/index.md

 ### 15. Conclusions

-My experience with Sails.js has been very positive and I recommend everyone who is interested in real time multi-user applications to start a project and discover all its virtues.
+My experience with Sails.js has been very positive and I recommend everyone interested in real-time multi-user applications start a project and discover all its virtues.
 The learning curve is very mild and all the codebase is very well commented, with references to other files when necessary.
-Everything in the framework is clear, without redundant files that otherwise would end up bloating it and making more difficult to understand.
+Everything in the framework is clear, without redundant files that otherwise would end up bloating it and making it more difficult to understand.
 The only aspect that is not as good as one might like is the documentation and the community.
 There's a [stack overflow section for Sails.js](http://stackoverflow.com/tags/sails.js/hot) with a few interesting topics.
 It's a very new framework and we hope that in a near future there will be more resources available.
-Nonethese, that is a minor consideration, at least for small projects.
+Nonetheless, that is a minor consideration, at least for small projects.

-I would be glad to answer any question or try to help to resolve any issue you might face during the installation process, so please don't hesitate to let me know.
-At the same time, I am very opened to hear about improvements or mistakes in the code, but please bear in mind that this is example is not intended to be a completed/final product.
+I would be glad to answer any questions or try to help to resolve any issue you might face during the installation process, so please don't hesitate to let me know.
+At the same time, I am very open to hearing about improvements or mistakes in the code, but please bear in mind that this example is not intended to be a completed/final product.
 There are still many features that need to be refined or included.

 Many thanks for your time and I hope you have a great time in the exciting world of Node.js! ^_^

 ### 16. Credits

-My research has been based on Sails.js official examples, which can be found in [Sails 101](https://github.com/sails101) and these two github projects: [node-sails-chat](https://github.com/Ajeey/node-sails-chat/), [sailsChat](https://github.com/sgress454/sailsChat).
+My research has been based on Sails.js official examples, which can be found in [Sails 101](https://github.com/sails101) and these two Github projects: [node-sails-chat](https://github.com/Ajeey/node-sails-chat/), [sailsChat](https://github.com/sgress454/sailsChat).

 ### 17. Updates and bugs

-I have tried running Sails.js in a server with Node.js and Apache, but my experience wasn't great.
+I have tried running Sails.js on a server with Node.js and Apache, but my experience wasn't great.
 The proxy in the apache vhost was adding a big delay in the socket connection.
-So I don't recommend running a Node app in a server that is already running Apache.
+So I don't recommend running a Node app on a server that is already running Apache.
 [More info here](http://https//www.digitalocean.com/community/tutorials/how-to-create-an-node-js-app-using-sails-js-on-an-ubuntu-vps).

 There's a bug when selecting a quiz different from the first one and starting it.
 The selected quiz and amount of questions are not being broadcasted to the connected users.